-When: Sexually transmitted diseases were reported every month with an average of 48 cases per month.
+When: Sexually transmitted diseases were reported every month with an average of 44 cases per month.
 STDs do not appear to have any seasonal trend.

 Where: Sexually transmitted diseases affected every city in Davis County.
 The average number of cases per city was 18 per 10,000 residents.
-North Salt Lake and Clearfield had twice the average number of cases.
+North Salt Lake, Clearfield, HAFB, and Sunset had nearly twice the average number of cases.